stanleyhspark/leimao.github.io/_posts/blog/2017-05-17-Programmable-Backpropagation.md

                         for x, y in zip(sizes[:-1], sizes[1:])]
 ```

-I remember that when I was taking GRE test years agao.
-There is a topic like "human beings becomes stupid as the technology develops".
-I might agree with it to some extent.
-Using too much tools when we are coding or doing numerical analysis makes us stupid.
+I remember that when I was taking GRE test years agao, there is a topic of "human beings becomes stupid as the technology develops".
+I might agree with it to some extent, because using too much tools when we are coding or doing numerical analysis makes us stupid.

-I have seen many deep learning codes which only uses Numpy.
-I admire them very much.
-Although modern tools, such as Tensorflow, has its advantages other than doing the autograds, we actually over-used some of the functions.
+I have seen many deep learning codes which only uses Numpy, and I really admire them very much.
+We are actually over-using the autograds functions in modern tools, such as Tensorflow.
 Finally the learning algorithm we developed becomes a black box, which is pretty bad.
+There are other reasons, in addition to autograds, why we are using such modern tools.

 We have to keep in mind that mathematics always comes first even if we are computer scientists.